 Taking Courses can Lead to Big Savings

-Insurance companies offer a wide variety of senior-driver improvement courses.
+Insurance companies offer a wide variety of driving refresher courses for seniors.
 Leading companies offer brain-training courses to seniors, and those who pass receive discounts on their otherwise higher premiums, as their elevated age is often considered risky.
 Various studies conducted by the state of New York have found that drivers in their late 70s have the same number of injury-involved accidents per mile driven as drivers in their early 20s.

 Drivers who are 85 years of age and older are injured or killed in crashes more then any other age group — meaning they are more dangerous than a freshly licensed teenager in a sports car.
 These stats reveal the importance of driver-improvement courses.
 Those seeking senior car insurance have options to reduce rates and even earn discounts from the American Association of Retired Persons (AARP).
 A little research can unearth the knowledge needed to pursue the best possible insurance option.